clojure-quant/infra-guix/GUIX.md

 If the term "container" makes you think of Docker, note that this is something different.
 Note also that the option --container requires support from the Linux kernel, which may not be present on your system, or may be disabled by default.
 Finally, note that by default, a containerized environment has no network access, which may be a problem.
 If for whatever reason you cannot use --container, use --pure instead

-1:15 AM <dftxbs3e> On GNU Guix System it's handy because it happens a [env] to the prompt so you know you are in an environment.
 1:17 AM <terpri> (info "(guix) Invoking guix environment") shows how to change the prompt on foreign distros (it's just based on $GUIX_ENVIRONMENT existing)

 1:17 AM <dftxbs3e> ~/src/guix [env]$ find . -name '*zsh*'